 The leadership team intends to make you happy – whether you like it or not.

-How to deal: Smile and fly under the radar.
+How to Deal: Smile and fly under the radar to avoid workplace B.S.
 Grin through the icebreakers, make brief appearances at the unhappy hours, and schedule meetings during the dance-a-thon.
 Then find your real work friends and schedule an off-the-radar happy hour where you can vent.